elegant-scipy/elegant-scipy/sphinx/content/ch5.md

 print(gt.ravel())
 ```

-Then, like above, the contingency matrix is given by:
+Then, as we showed in {numref}`code:sparse_confusion`, the contingency matrix is given by:

 ```python
 cont = sparse.coo_matrix((np.ones(seg.size),